kellan/laughingmeme/_posts/2005-03-28-indian-food-in-the-rdu-environs.md

     - indian
 ---

-If you should ever find yourself needing to kill an hour in the environs of RDU (Raleigh-Durham airport), I’d like to heartily recommend \[Tower Restaurant\](http://towerindianrestaurant.com/), as an excellent source for vegetarian, south Indian cuisine.
+If you should ever find yourself needing to kill an hour in the environs of RDU (Raleigh-Durham airport), I’d like to heartily recommend [Tower Restaurant](http://towerindianrestaurant.com/), as an excellent source for vegetarian, south Indian cuisine.
 In particular the Gunpowder Masala Dosai is not to be missed.